 The making, implementation, and documentation of treatment decisions in the practice of critical care medicine raise a host of potential legal implications.
 This chapter briefly outlines some of the more salient issues and suggests avenues for their management and further exploration.
 Figure 5-1 depicts these issues as they arise within and impact upon the physician–patient relationship in ICUs.

 Outline of legal issues in critical care.
 The communication and interaction between critical care physician and critically ill patient involves areas (e.g., informed consent and risk management) with legal issues and precedents.

 It must be noted that what is described here are the evolving legal ramifications particular to critical care practice in the United States.
 For comparison, in critical care as practiced outside the United States, legal issues may impact much less on day-to-day decision making.
 It may be argued that the U.S. approach encourages greater sensitivity to and protection of the rights of patients.
 In contrast, the legal systems of many other countries, explicitly or by default, have elevated the role of the critical care physician as unquestioned advocate for the critically ill patient.
 A tangible outcome of this difference is that intensivists in the United States usually are more cautious in giving medical advice—especially advice with difficult ethical connotations—to their patients or surrogates compared to Australasian, European, or even Canadian intensivists, all of whom assume a more commanding presence at the physician–patient interface regarding critical care decision making.
-It is not uncommon to encounter U.S. critical care decision making suspended, awaiting the input of family or an institutional ethics committee that has yet to be apprised of the patient's condition or need for a decision; in ...
+It is not uncommon to encounter U.S. critical care decision making suspended, awaiting the input of family or an institutional ethics committee that has yet to be apprised of the patient's condition or need for a decision; in contrast, quite ...